lsst-dm/dmtn-208/index.rst

 =====================

 To ensure the cutout operation is performed by properly-vetted scientific code, the image cutout will be done via a separate package that uses the Rubin Observatory stack.
-Eventually, this package may also need to run pipeline tasks to support multi-step cutout operations, such as cutouts from PVIs that must be reconstructed from raw images.
+Eventually, this package may also need to perform multi-step cutout operations, such as cutouts from PVIs that must be reconstructed from raw images.
 This is not required (or implemented) in the initial implementation.

 The cutout backend is responsible for propagating provenance metadata from the source data and the cutout parameters into the resulting FITS file, or into appropriate metadata in the output files for other image types.